 In a lot of the counties, the majority of voters were in favor of splitting from Cook County.

-“New Illinois,” the group responsible for getting the question placed on the ballot this year, has members with pretty much polar opposite views to most voters residing in Cook County.
+New Illinois one of the main groups attempting to separate from Chicago, has members with pretty much polar opposite views to most voters residing in Cook County.

 According to their organization, The New State of Illinois, “We are seeking a state split according to the procedures provided in Article IV, section three of the U.S. Constitution, following the West Virginia model.”

 “Something we hear people say is, ‘Chicago is the economic engine of the state.
 We can’t make it without them.’
 Response to that?
-First, most states do not have a city anywhere close to the size of Chicago, and they do just fine,” says Loret Newlin, member of the Separation for Illinois group.
+First, most states do not have a city anywhere close to the size of Chicago, and they do just fine,” says Loret Newlin, member of the Illinois Separation Referendum.
 “Second, Chicago and Cook county aren’t just providers of income, they have a lot of expenses and debt they want the state to share in.
 Third, Chicago is on the decline as businesses are moving out.”

 Taxes are one of the main reasons for the formation of groups wanting to secede the state, other than the major overarching reason being political conflict.